RESEARCH AREAS

 OVERVIEW:

 Perhaps the most fundamental question of political philosophy is, under which conditions can the customs, norms and institutions that frame citizens' common life underpin a free and flourishing way of life for all?
-This raises a number of tricky problems, including the following:

 In a society marked by high levels of complexity, social fragmentation, and deep moral and religious difference, how can governments promote peace and public order without being perceived to protect the interests of one group over others?